tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

   metadata.

-  In the same way as `Owner`, `Manufacturer` is a complex property with subproperties `manufacturerName`, `manufacturerContact`, and `manufacturerIdentifier`.
+  In the same way as `Owner`, `Manufacturer` is a complex property with subproperties `manufacturerName`, `manufacturerIdentifier` and `manufacturerIdentifierType`.

 `Model`
   The name of the model or type of the instrument.
 In the case of an off the shelf product, this may be a brand name attributed by the manufacturer.
 In the case of an custom built instrument, it may not have a model name.
-Hence this property is not mandatory, but recommended if the value can be obtained.  `Model` has an optional subproperty `modelIdentifier` to be used if a persistent identifier for the model is known.
+Hence this property is not mandatory, but recommended if the value can be obtained.  `Model` has optional subproperties `modelIdentifier` and `modelIdentifierType` to be used if an identifier for the model is known.

 `Description`
   A textual description of the device and its capabilities.
 This is